 Farming and Gardening Are The Heart of Harvest

 Located in Northlake/Argyle in Denton County, this 1,200-acre community of 3,200 single-family homes revolves around the proud farming heritage of the landowners who came before us.
 At the heart of our community is a working commercial farm, operated by a professional farmer who shares his expertise with homeowners, Harvest Littles, and their parents.
-And with private garden plots and community demonstration gardens to help “brown thumbs” go green, Harvest neighbors have countless opportunities to roll up their sleeves and enjoy the fresh air and sunshine while meeting new friends, learning new things, growing fresh produce, and enjoying weekly farmers markets.
+And with private garden plots and community demonstration gardens to help “brown thumbs” go green, Harvest neighbors have countless opportunities to roll up their sleeves and enjoy the fresh air and sunshine while meeting new friends, learning new things, and growing fresh produce.

 One Family’s Farming Legacy